What Shots Do Kittens Need?

 These kitties require the core FVRCP and rabies.
 Yes, rabies even though he or she is never going outside.
 If your sweet baby were to bite anyone, then having an up to date rabies vaccination saves a lot of time and trouble.
-With these shots, your kitten should be sufficiently protected if your kitty is the only cat in the household and you’re not around other cats outside the home.
+With these shots, your kitten should be sufficiently protected if he or she is the only cat in the household and you’re not around other cats outside of the home.

 - Indoor-outdoor kittens

-In this category, include indoor only cats that have other cat family members that go outside part time.
+In this category, include indoor-only cats that have other cat family members that go outside part time.
 These kitties are going to need the core FVRCP, rabies, and feline leukemia vaccinations at least.
-After that, adding Chlamydia and FIV if there are known infections or a high risk for these diseases in your area is a good idea.
+After that, adding protection against Chlamydia and FIV if there are known infections or a high-risk for these diseases in your area is a good idea.

 - Outdoor kittens

 Outdoor cats should get the works.
-Definitely the core FVRCP, rabies, leukemia, and Chlamydia.
-FIV should be given if there are known infections in your area as well.
+They should definitely get the core FVRCP, rabies, leukemia, and Chlamydia vaccinations.
+FIV should also be given if there are known infections in your area.

 Vaccinations as Your Kitten Matures into Adulthood